ZahidMaqbool0/Bootcamp-Daily-Task-Record/README.md

 	- Strings Explained: Single-Line, Multiline, escape characters & Interpolation
 	- How to index works in string
 	- Conditional Statements in Dart: if, else, else if & Ternary Operator
+	- Loops in Dart: For, While, and Do-While
 	- Lists, Set, Map in Dart
 3.